 Frequently Asked Questions

-Get quick answers to the most commonly asked questions.
+Get quick answers to the most commonly asked questions about ECHO advertising technology.

 Can ECHO content be captured and recorded by camera phone?

 Yes.
 You can capture it on your camera phone by simply shaking the camera while taking the picture.
 We are currently exploring the development of a custom application that will capture ECHO content automatically without the need to move the camera.

 No. ECHO is not meant to replace billboards.
 Instead, it acts as an alternative medium.
 Global advertising campaigns will always include a wide range of media.
 Brand owners, creative agencies and planners now have the power to create ‘stand out’ displays that deliver an element of surprise and huge visual impact.

 Is ECHO actually subliminal advertising?

 No, ECHO is not subliminal, and has no technical relation to subliminal messaging.
 ECHO communications rely on the Persistence of Vision effect and creates imagery that registers on the conscious level of brain cognition.

 Can ECHO show moving images?